Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 All functions below were tested on every page with dektop,tablet and mobile devices.

+As the modal is only for demonstration purposes, the content submited will not be registered and the user will be shown an error "405" message resulting in the user pressing the back button to be returned to the page.

 * Ensure that the modal is displayed centraly above the navbar
 * Ensure that the modal apperars centraly once activated
 * Ensure that you can exit with by clicking the cross